theopenconversationkit/tock/docs-mk/en/docs/about/community.md

 ## TOSIT association

-Tock has been selected as a reference solution supported by the _TOSIT (The Open Source I Trust)_, an association dedicated to support Open Source and Free Software.
+The Tock solution is promoted by the _TOSIT (The Open Source I Trust)_, an association dedicated to support Open Source and Free Software.

 > Founded by Carrefour, EDF, Enedis, Orange, Pôle Emploi and SNCF, TOSIT now gathers other important members,
 >such as the (French) Ministère des Armées, Société Générale or MAIF for instance.

 Tock refers to _Chatbots_ Work Group at TOSIT.

+It has already been selected as a reference solution by SNCF and several TOSIT members.

 To know more about TOSIT, please visit [http://tosit.fr/](http://tosit.fr/)